riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 ## Reelection of board members

-0:55: Holden and Elie propose that board members reelect themselves.
-Done independently through email -- other votes done during the meeting (2:30)?
+0:55: *Holden and Elie propose that board members reelect themselves.
+Done independently through email -- other votes done during the meeting (2:30)?*

 ## Budget discussion

-3:55: Elie admits "tough level to engage with" re budget
+3:50: Elie: We recognize this is a tough level to engage with regarding budget.

-5:48 Brigid: expenses "don't line up"
+5:48 Brigid: Expenses don't line up.

-6:13: response: actually May 2016 - April 2017; higher expenses if you
+6:13: Elie: Actually May 2016 -- April 2017; higher expenses if you incorporate
-incorporate the later months
+the later months.

-7:15: Rob(?): Better understanding of staff work?
+7:15: Male board member: Better understanding of staff work?
 Breakdown staff by function.
 38 full-time staff.
 And between GW and Open Phil.

-8:04: Elie: 15 - Open Phil; 15 - GW; 8 - operation staff (shared).
-2/3 expenses
+8:04: Elie: 15 -- Open Phil; 15 -- GW; 8 -- operation staff (shared).
+2/3
-Open Phil, other 1/3 for GW.
+expenses Open Phil, other 1/3 for GW.
 We're moving toward separating the organizations.
 But we haven't done that yet so it's just a rough estimate.

-8:35: No time record of this split?
-Is the rest (ignoring the 8) research from higher to lower?
+8:35: Male board member: No time record of this split?
+Is the rest (ignoring the
+8) research from higher to lower?

 9:25: Elie: 2 for GW outreach.
 The rest is research of one type or another, for either GW or Open Phil.
 Including program officers to entry-level researchers.

-10:00: Interns included?
+10:00: Male board member: Interns included?

-10:07: Not in the 38 head count.
+10:07: Elie: Not in the 38 head count.
 9 interns during the summer; rarely during the rest of the year.

-10:30: What's the rationale for the growth?
+10:30: Male board member: What's the rationale for the growth?
 Any benchmark to decide how much to hire?
 Is there any observable correlation between the hires and any output/content/GW fans?

 11:10: Elie: This growth is to hire is "conservative" in the sense that it is very unlikely more than 53 people across both organizations as of June 2017.